-Julienned Zucchini Vegan Bowl with Peanut-Sriracha Sauce is a perfect Meatless Monday dinner, and this tasty bowl meal is also low-carb, dairy-free, gluten-free, and South Beach Diet Phase One!
-Use the Diet-Type Index to find more recipes like this one.
+Julienned Zucchini Vegan Bowl with Peanut-Sriracha Sauce is a perfect meatless dinner, and this tasty bowl meal is also low-carb, dairy-free, gluten-free, and low-glycemic!
+Use Spiralizer Recipes to find more recipes like this one.

 Whisk together Tamari, rice vinegar, Sriracha, sesame oil, and sweetener of your choice.
 Microwave the peanut butter just long enough to soften it, then whisk it into the other ingredients to make the dressing.
 Get the sugar snap peas, green onions, and sliced red pepper ready (or whatever vegetables you choose to use.)
 I also used a little chopped cilantro.

 Toss the zucchini noodles with a generous amount of dressing.
 Then put the coated noodles into a serving bowl and top with the sugar snap peas, red pepper strips, green onions, and cilantro (or other vegetables of your choice.)
 Coarsely chop the peanuts; I like dry roasted peanuts for this type of dish.
 Drizzle a little more of the sauce over the vegetables, sprinkle with chopped peanuts, and serve the Julienned Zucchini Vegan Bowl right away.

 The BEST Slow Cooker Zucchini Recipes ~ Slow Cooker or Pressure Cooker

 Julienned Zucchini Vegan Mexican Bowl with Black Beans, Avocado, Tomato, Poblano, and Lime ~ Kalyn’s Kitchen

 Two Recipes for Zucchini Noodle Salad ~ Vintage Mixer